Arash-IrDev/locale-bulk-translator/README.md

 ## 🛠 Contributing

 This repo will soon open for contributions.
 Until then, development is handled on the `main` branch, with upstream updates tracked via `upstream-main`.

+## Streaming & Batch Options

+The extension can stream extremely large translation files.
+Configure the following settings in VS Code:

+- `i18nNexus.translationBatchSize` – number of keys processed per batch when streaming.
+- `i18nNexus.batchTokenLimit` – approximate token threshold before the batch size is reduced.
+- `i18nNexus.parallelBatchCount` – how many batches to translate in parallel.

 ---